 The August 8, 2026 cruise on the Spectrum of the Seas departs from Shanghai, China.
-On this 8 Night Kobe Osaka Nagoya & Tokyo (Shanghai Roundtrip) sailing, the ship will visit a total of 4 different cruise port destinations, including its departure port.
+On this 8 Night Kobe Osaka Nagoya & Tokyo (Shanghai Roundtrip) sailing, the ship will visit a total of 4 cruise port destinations, including its departure port.
 The Spectrum of the Seas sets sail on Saturday, Aug 8th and returns on Sunday, Aug 16th.

 Use the buttons below to toggle between cabin types.